davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 p new_array
 ```
+This code returns an array of booleans.
+The value of these booleans is determined by what each element returns when passed as n to the expression ``n > 1``.
+This means the first value is false, but the rest are true.
+This demonstrates that ``map`` uses the return value from the block.
 ### Example 9

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?